 Increasing the hours attended

-If there are parents of children that already attend the nursery/ who want to either take up additional funded hours and/or buy extra hours a list of those parents will be made, and the oversubscription criteria will be applied to determine who should be given priority for the available session/s.
+If there are parents of children that already attend the nursery who want to either take up additional funded hours and/or buy extra hours a list of those parents will be made, and the oversubscription criteria will be applied to determine who should be given priority for the available session/s.

 The admissions panel should work their way down this prioritised list until everyone has been offered the sessions available.

-If there are unfilled sessions remaining after those in attendnace have been given the sessions those sessions will be made offered to children on the prioritised waiting list.
+If there are unfilled sessions remaining after those in attendance have been given the sessions those sessions will be offered to children on the prioritised waiting list.

 Admissions appeals

 If a nursery place is refused, parents can go through the Trust’s complaints process, which is available via the Complaints policy on our website to express their concerns.
 The Admissions Committee will review the decision and decide whether the refusal was justified on the grounds that the nursery is full.
-Even if it is agreed that the nursery was full, it will also consider the impact on the child and family and may still award a place at the nursery/ if there is both the physical space and sufficient staff available.
+Even if it is agreed that the nursery was full, it will also consider the impact on the child and family and may still award a place at the nursery if there is both the physical space and sufficient staff available.

 Transport